ethanlee515/SpinalHelios/README.md

 Should be straightforward to adapt for other operating systems as well.

 Requires a reasonably recent version of JVM (so, JDK or runtime) and Verilator.
-Specifically, Scala or Mill is not required.
+In particular, Scala or Mill is not required;
-The `./mill` wrapper script takes care of that.
+the `./mill` wrapper script takes care of that.

-## Departures from the Original Verilog Version
+## Comparisons with the Original Verilog Version

-The goal of this implementation is to match the original verilog version, not only in input-output behavior, but ideally "down to the netlist".
+In an ideal world, this implementation would match the original verilog, not only in input-output behavior, but "down to the netlist".
-This is so that the desirable benchmarks are all preserved.
+The desirable benchmarks would then be preserved.

-If we must make adjustments however, we list and justify them below.
+Instead of that, we list and justify our adjustments below.

-* We use SpinalHDL's `StreamFIFO`, instead of implementing one from scratch.
-* Similarly, we use SpinalHDL's serializer (or whatever it is that combines streams?)
+### Tree Compare Solver

+Many signals are turned into `Flow`s and `Vec`s accordingly.
+Many `CHANNEL_COUNT` parameters are now hard-coded.

+###  Controller

+`StreamFIFO` and serializer parts scrapped